ipfs/js-ipfs/SPEC/NAME.md

   lifetime: // string - Time duration of the record.
 Default: 24h
   ttl:      // string - Time duration this record should be cached
   key:      // string - Name of the key to be used.
-Default: 'self' }
+Default: 'self'
+  allowOffline: // bool - When offline, save the IPNS record to the the local datastore without broadcasting to the network instead of simply failing.
+}
 ```

+Note: `allowOffline` option is not yet implemented in js-ipfs.
+See tracking issue [ipfs/js-ipfs#1997](https://github.com/ipfs/js-ipfs/issues/1997).

 **Returns**